Sparq-Holding-Inc/django-rundbg/README.md

 python manage.py rundbg --use-link
 ```

-This will show an very simple error 500 page, with a _link_ to the Werkzeug Traceback and web-based interactive debugger that you can open anywhere.
+This will show an very simple error 500 page, with a _link_ to the Werkzeug Traceback and web-based interactive debugger that you can open in any browser window.
+The default behaviour for the
+Werkzeug debugger is to serve the debugging page to the request that created the exception.

 Additionally, it supports the following parameters from `runserver_plus`:
 - `--reloader-interval 2` After how many seconds auto-reload should scan for updates in poller-mode.
 - `--keep-meta-shutdown` Keep `request.META['werkzeug.server.shutdown']` function which is automatically removed because Django
 debug pages tries to call the function and unintentionally shuts down the Werkzeug server.

-Werkzeug security PIN is disabled.
+*Werkzeug security PIN is disabled*.

 ## Credits